FlipDyn with Control: Resource Takeover Games with Dynamics: FlipDyn-Con for General Systems

-The matrix entries corresponding to $\Xi^{0}_{k+1}$ are determined using the defender and adversary control policies, and the dynamics~\eqref{eq:Flip_dynamics} and~\eqref{eq:FlipDyn_compact}. $X(i,j)$ corresponds to the $(i,j)$-th entry of the matrix $X$.
-The diagonal entries $\Xi_{k+1}^{0}(1,1)$ and $\Xi_{k+1}^{0}(2,2)$ correspond to both the defender and adversary acting idle and taking over, respectively.
-The off-diagonal entries correspond to one player taking over the resource.
-The entries of the cost-to-go matrix couple the value functions in each \texttt{FlipDyn} state.
+The matrix entries for $\Xi^{0}_{k+1}$ are determined using the defender and adversary control policies, and the dynamics~\eqref{eq:FlipDyn_compact} and~\eqref{eq:Flip_dynamics}.
+Let $X(i,j)$ corresponds to the $(i,j)$-th entry of the matrix $X$.
+The diagonal entries $\Xi_{k+1}^{0}(1,1)$ and $\Xi_{k+1}^{0}(2,2)$ correspond to both the defender and adversary remaining idle and taking over, respectively.
+The off-diagonal entries correspond to one player taking over the resource while the other remains idle.
+The cost-to-go couples the saddle-point values between the \texttt{FlipDyn} states.
 Thus, at time $k$ for a given control policy $u_k$, state $x$ and $\alpha_k=0$, the saddle-point value satisfies